kLabUM/StormReactor/README.md

 ### Example 1

-Here is a simple example on how to use *StormReactor* for modeling a variety of water quality methods (e.g., gravity settling, erosion) for a pollutant (e.g., TSS) in several stormwater assets (e.g., basin, channel).
+Here is a simple example on how to use *StormReactor* for modeling a variety of water quality methods (e.g., gravity settling, event mean concentration) for a pollutant (e.g., TSS) in several stormwater assets (e.g., basin, channel).
 This example covers all existing pollutant treatment and generation methods in *StormReactor* except a completely stirred tank reactor (CSTR).
 Please see the next example for modeling a CSTR.

 ```python
 # import packages